SURFZJY/EAST-caffe/README.md

 + Use **MobileNet_v3** as backbone.
 + NCNN/ MNN deploy support, Use NCNN int8 quantization, the model size can be 2M or less.
 Very suitable for deploy on Mobile devices.

-Please cite his [paper](https://arxiv.org/abs/1704.03155v2) if you find this useful.

 ### Contents
 1. [Installation](#installation)
 2. [Download](#download)